Subject is the

 The cow and the pig are jumping over the moon.

-6. The verb is singular if the two subjects separated by and refer to the same
+is singular if the two subjects separated by and refer to the same

 person or thing.